Ouxsoft/LivingMarkup/README.md

 </p>

 ## About
-LivingMarkup is the HTML templating engine that processes markup into customizable objects that orchestrates to build dynamic markup.
+LivingMarkup is a customizable HTML templating engine.
+It processes DOM using customizable Elements with orchestrating with method calls to build dynamic markup.

 ## Usage
 Here we'll add an abstraction layer to make major Bootstrap upgrades easy.